devrev/adaas-chef-cli/README.md

 7. Consider special references:

 - Some references have role of parent or child.
 This means that the child record doesn't make sense without its parent, for example a comment attached to a ticket.
-Assigning a `role` helps Airdrop correctly handle such fields in case the end-user decides to filter some of the parent records out.
+Assigning a `reference_type` helps Airdrop correctly handle such fields in case the end-user decides to filter some of the parent records out.

 - Sometimes the external system uses references besides the primary key of records, for example when referring to a case by serial number, or to a user by their email.
 To correctly resolve such references, they must be marked with 'by_field', which must be a field existing in that record type, marked 'is_identifier'.
 For example: